 Grazing is a defeatist behavior that gastric bypass patients sometimes engage in.
 It is defined as the consistent, day-long consumption of low value food items.
 Testing suggests that those bariatric patients who graze often have a set of pre-existing traits such as binge eating and resistance to behavioral modification.

 I was a binge eater before my gastric bypass surgery in 2003.
-Grazing is a fatal flaw that I still must protect against.
+Grazing is a fatal flaw that I still

 The best way to address the grazing habit after gastric bypass is to employ preventive measures prior to the onset.
 That said, many bariatric patients will not succeed preemptively and must therefore deal with the problem only after it presents.